Spring Training 2023: Get Ready to Photograph Minor League Baseball

 Sometimes I pack a second body and a wide angle prime or adapted prime tele like my favorite Nikon 200mm f/4 Nikkor-Q (which is older than you are if you were born after 1962) on my Nikon Df.
 Why a wide angle prime?
 Sometimes the best action happens in the stands.

-You don’t need priced gear to get good shots.
+You don’t need high priced gear to get good shots.
 All-in-one ultra-zoom cameras and super-zoom cameras (the now-discontinued Nikon COOLPIX B600 for instance) produce good results, too.
 In fact, the image somewhere on this page of a NY Boulders player attempting to bunt was shot with a B600.
 I’ve gotten equally good images from Sony and Fujifilm super-zoom bridge cameras, too.

 I don’t carry a tripod often, although I do frequently use a 3LT monopod.
 Tripods make it more difficult to be mobile and navigate the crowds.
 Other photographers position tripods to keep one telephoto lens trained on an action area, second base for example.
 It works great for some, but not for me.